 On the pendulum of fashion and function, Sorel’s Tivoli line unapologetically swings toward the former.
 It’s no more apparent than with their Tivoli IV, which offers less warmth, protection, and traction in snow and ice compared with most of the options here.
-It also has the shortest height of our women’s-specific picks at around 5.5 inches (tied with the Merrell Thermo Aurora above, although that’s fairly common among hiking models).
+It also has the shortest height of our women’s-specific picks at around 5.5 inches (similar to the Blundstone Thermal Chelsea and Merrell Thermo Chill above).
 However, the tradeoff is plenty of street style: the Tivoli is beautifully made with high-quality suede and leather, a soft faux fur collar, and an attractive range of available colorways.

 As we alluded, the Tivoli is not nearly as well-rounded as a boot like UGG's Adirondack III or The North Face’s Shellista IV above.
 The 100-gram synthetic insulation isn’t very warm—even combined with the soft fleece lining—and the chunky heel isn’t as stable for hiking or longer walks.
 But for mild winters, short trips outside, or even on wet fall and spring days, the Tivoli IV is a fun and stylish choice.
 And for added coverage and protection, Sorel does offer the Tivoli IV in a tall version with a 10.75-inch shaft height for an additional $20.